What is the super-sample covariance? A fresh perspective for second-order shear statistics: Power spectrum covariance

 \section{Power spectrum covariance}

-Before we consider the covariance of a real space statistic, we first give an overview of the covariance of the power spectrum and the origin of the SSC, based on \citet{Takada2013}.
-We are considering here the power spectrum of the weak lensing convergence, which is the normalised surface mass density, related to the density contrast $\delta(\chi\varthetavec, \chi)$ at angular position $\varthetavec$ and comoving distance $\chi$.
-In a flat universe, it is
+Before we consider the covariance of a real space statistic, we first give an overview of the covariance of the power spectrum and the origin of the SSC based on \citet{Takada2013}.
+We are considering here the power spectrum of the weak-lensing convergence, which is the normalised surface mass density, which itself is related to the density contrast $\delta$.
+In a flat universe, and at angular position $\varthetavec$ and comoving distance $\chi$, the convergence is

 where